kiyoon/telescope-insert-path.nvim/README.md

 - `o`: new line after
 - `O`: new line before

-### Supported Vim Modes
+### Supported Vim Modes after Insertion
-After inserting the path on your file, it can be in any modes:
+You can configure it to be in these three modes after insertion:

 - Insert
 - Normal
 - Visual mode with the path selected